JetBrains/teamcity-documentation/topics/security-notes.md

 * Users with the "View build configuration settings" permission (by default, the Project Developer role) can view all the projects on the server.
 * Users with the "Edit project" permission (the "Project Administrator" TeamCity role by default) in one project, by changing settings can retrieve artifacts and trigger builds from any build configuration they have only the view permission for ([TW-39209](https://youtrack.jetbrains.com/issue/TW-39209)).
 * Users with the "Change server settings" permission (the "System Administrator" TeamCity role by default): It is assumed that the users also have access to the computer on which the TeamCity server is running under the user account used to run the server process.
 Thus, the users can get full access to the machine under that OS user account: browse file system, change files, run arbitrary commands, and so on.
-* TeamCity server computer administrators: have full access to TeamCity stored data and can affect TeamCity executed processes.
+* The TeamCity server computer administrators: have full access to TeamCity stored data and can affect TeamCity executed processes.
 Passwords that are necessary to authenticate in external systems (like VCS, issue trackers, and so on) are stored in a scrambled form in [TeamCity Data Directory](teamcity-data-directory.md) and can also be stored in the database.
 However, the values are only scrambled, which means they can be retrieved by any user who has access to the server file system or database.
 * Users who have read access to the TeamCity server logs (TeamCity server home directory) can escalate their access to the TeamCity server administrator.
 * Users who have read access to `<[TeamCity Data Directory](teamcity-data-directory.md)>` can access all the settings on the server, including configured passwords.
 * Users who have read access to the build artifacts in `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` get the same permissions as users with the "View build runtime parameters and data" permission (in particular, with access to the values of all the password parameters used in the build).